Kitware/dive/docs/index.md

 **Interpolation** - The implicit bounding boxes between keyframes in a track.

-**Attributes** - Attributes are free-form secondary annotations on both tracks and detections.
+**Attributes** - Attributes are free-form secondary characteristics on both tracks and detections.
 For example, a `fish` type track may have an `is_adult` boolean attribute.